-Purim this year starts on Wednesday, March 20 and continues to Thursday, March 21st.
+Purim in 2020 starts on Monday, March 9 and ends on the evening of Tuesday, March 10th.
 As you probably know, this is not a public holiday but a Jewish holiday that commemorates the delivery of the Jewish people from oppression and tyranny in the Persian Empire, which then spread over “127 lands” and is recounted in the Book of Esther (4thcentury BCE).

 Esther rose to be Queen of Persia but failed to disclose to the King that she was Jewish.
 Her mentor was Mordecai, leader of the Jews and Esther’s cousin.
 Haman, the King’s Prime Minister, is determined to destroy the Jewish community in Persia because Mordecai refuses to bow down to him.
 He picks a date by lottery.
 However, his plans are foiled by Esther.
 With Mordecai’s counsel, she reveals to the King that she’s Jewish and exposes and denounces Haman’s intent.
 This turns the tables on the oppressor and, instead of being the focus of Haman’s decree, the Jews are able to “destroy their enemies by royal proclamation.”
 Mordecai is appointed Prime Minister.

 Go to our YouTube channel–the Rabbi David Gellman Show–for a reading of the Book of Esther and an explanation of the holiday.